 - Start your day with a glass of tart cherry juice.
 Delicious, tart cherries are a rich source of plant nutrients (polyphenols) and vitamin C, which both offer antioxidant and anti-inflammatory properties.
 One study found that drinking 20 ounces of tart cherry juice every day for 21 days showed a significant reduction in C-reactive protein, an important blood marker of inflammation.
 Adding 20 ounces of cherry juice to your diet plan may not be the best option for everyone, as that is a lot of natural sugar.
 However, consider adding a small glass of tart cherry juice to your breakfast, or sprinkle dried tart cherries over your morning cereal or yogurt.

 - Incorporate some beans or lentils into your weekly meal plan.
 Try one of these tasty black bean and rice recipes as a side to your dinner tonight.

 - Snack on a small handful of walnuts or other nuts.
 Nuts provide fiber, minerals, antioxidants, and healthy fatty acids.
 A “handful” is an ounce, which is the approximately 23 almonds or 14 walnut halves.

 - Switch to olive oil.
 The polyphenols in olives may lower inflammatory markers in the body.
 Drizzle extra virgin olive oil over hot pasta and whole grains, and add olives to salads, pizza and grain dishes.

 - Drink water over sweetened drinks.
 Add wedges of lemon, lime or oranges for flavor.

-- Think ginger.
-Studies have shown that ginger offers anti-inflammatory benefits.
+- Spice it up with ginger and or turmeric.
+Studies have shown that ginger offers natural anti-inflammatory benefits.
 Grate some fresh ginger over your cooked salmon, or steep in hot water to make a soothing tea.